-If you have ever considered a Moroccan hammam, but have been hesitant about the experience, read on to discover exactly what to expect.
+If you have ever considered getting a hammam, but have been hesitant about the experience, read on to discover exactly what to expect from a hammam experience in Morocco.
 And go for it!
 In Marrakech, I finally got the opportunity to try out a hammam, which I really had no idea what to expect ahead of time.
 All I knew was it was the same concept as a Turkish bath, which I also hadn’t experienced.
 I was a bit nervous about whether or not I’d enjoy it, and whether my modesty would make the experience uncomfortable.
 I’ve had plenty of massages in my life, from mediocre ones to great ones.
 Some have been a little different because they were in Bali or Thailand so they were extremely cheap and not as luxurious as others, with very little modesty involved.
 No happy endings have been offered (to my relief).
 Sorry I don’t have pictures from inside the hammam.
 The whole thing was not conducive to bringing my camera in a steamy, drenched room.
 I desperately wanted to do a vlog but just couldn’t pull it off.

 Our guide in Marrakech recommended a hammam that was still traditional enough to give us the authentic Moroccan experience (which meant it was affordable), but still more expensive and luxurious than what a local public hammam would be like for us Westerners.
 I suppose he assumed the public hammam that locals go to would be too much culture shock for us.
 When the locals go to a public hammam, they bring their own hygienic kit and friends wash each other or they hire an attendant to do it for a few bucks.
 It is a weekly (at minimum) ritual where members of the same sex get together for socializing.
 It often involves a more elaborate procedure with different temperature steam rooms.